axmolengine/axmol/docs/CODING_STYLE.md

 ## Lambda expressions

-Use lambda expressions, or the related `std::function` or `std::bind` utilities only in special places like cocos2d callbacks.
+Use lambda expressions, or the related `std::function` or `std::bind` utilities only in special places such as Axmol callbacks.

 **Definition:** Lambda expressions are a concise way of creating anonymous function objects.
 They're often useful when passing functions as arguments.
 For example: `std::sort(v.begin(), v.end(), [](string x, string y) { return x[1] < y[1]; });` Lambdas were introduced in C++11 along with a set of utilities for working with function objects, such as the polymorphic wrapper `std::function`.